Gabaldonlab/perSVade/README.md

 By default, perSVade runs SV calling optimised on random simulations, read depth-based CNV calling with AneuFinder/HMMcopy and integration of SVs and CNVs into a single vcf.

 However, this is a flexible pipeline with several options.
 Type `./scripts/perSVade.py -h` to understand what is the meaning of these options.
-Note that there are some of them which are flagged as "DEBUGGING ARGUMENTS.
-ONLY TO BE USED FOR DEVELOPMENT".
+Note that there are some of them which are flagged as "ONLY TO BE USED FOR DEVELOPMENT.
+USE AT YOUR OWN RISK!".
 These are arguments that are useful for developing the pipeline, but are not intended for most users.

 In addition, you can import the file `./scripts/sv_functions.py` as a python module, which is useful to run some specific functions from a python script/shell.
 This module can be loaded with these python commands: